kunaakos/PizzaPhone/README.md

 It's a button.
 You can replace it with a regular button.

 #### Phone Bell
-**Not yet implemented.** Using [my own library](https://github.com/kunaakos/PhoneBell), which is a mess.
-The bell needs at least 9V to function properly, has coils and stuff, so can't connect it directly to the microcontroller.
-I'm using a cheap motor controller board (it's an H-bridge, basically).
+Using [my own library](https://github.com/kunaakos/PhoneBell), which is a mess.